 Accepting stock gifts is a responsive way to offer your donors new and modern ways to contribute to your organization.
 Offering this alternative donation option can increase your organization’s major gifts and likely see an increase in average gift amounts.

-Remember, not all donors may participate in giving stocks, but for those that do, it shows that your organization is listening and responding to their desired form of giving.
+Remember, not all donors may participate in giving stocks, but for those who do, it shows that your organization is listening and responding to their desired form of giving.